gschmutz/iot-vehicle-tracking-demo/README.md

 This project shows how to setup and run the demo used in various talks, such as "Introduction into Stream Processing".

-## Prepare Environment
+## Startup Environment

 The environment is completely based on docker containers.
 In order to easily start the multiple containers, we are going to use Docker Compose.
 You need to have at least 8 GB of RAM available, better is 12 GB or 16 GB.

+### Getting artefacts from GitHub Repo

-Clone the GitHub repo
+Clone the GitHub repo `iot-truck-demo`

 ```
 git clone https://github.com/gschmutz/iot-truck-demo.git
 ```

-and navigate to the folder `iot-truck-demo`
+and then navigate into the folder `iot-truck-demo`

 ```
 cd iot-truck-demo